 - It’s generally suggested that you undergo a hearing exam about every three years.
 Obviously, if you feel you should get your ears examined more often, there is no harm.
 The bare minimum is every three years.
 You should absolutely get examined more often if you are frequently in a loud setting.
 It’s simple and painless and there’s truly no reason not to get it done.

 - If you’re over fifty years old: But if you’re over fifty, the recommendation is, you get a hearing test yearly.
 Loss of hearing is more likely to impact your life as you get older because noise damage begins to add up.
 There are also numerous other variables that can affect your hearing.

 If you want to have hearing examinations or tests more frequently, there’s certainly no harm in that, at least when it comes to your hearing.
 Since the last time you had a hearing exam, you may have new damage you should recognize, so regular hearing tests could be practical.

 You Should Get Your Hearing Checked if You Notice These Signs

-There are certainly other times besides your yearly hearing exam that you might want to schedule an appointment with your hearing specialist.
+There are certainly other times besides your yearly hearing exam that you might want to schedule an appointment with us.
 In some cases, you begin to notice some signs of hearing loss.
-And in those cases, it’s usually a good idea to immediately contact a hearing specialist and schedule a hearing test.
+And in those cases, it’s usually a good idea to immediately contact us and schedule a hearing test.